I felt numb.

 I do, however, have a bit of experience with mental health issues.

 While medication has made things more consistent, my mental health fluctuates due to depression and anxiety and has done for around 14 years now.
 This sometimes results in me needing to take a day off due to panic attacks, fatigue, and other issues.

-I consistently suffer from impostor syndrome.
+I constantly suffer from impostor syndrome.
 My sleep schedule is a permanent battle.

 Plus, whenever I’m unable to pull a solid day of work, my mind begins to spiral into (unfounded) thoughts of how I’ll be fired, which leads to financial worries and… Well, you get the picture.
 My brain has a wonderful talent for spiraling.

-If my manager, Andrew Miller, didn’t encourage me to talk about it to him and keep the team posted then I would probably sit in silence, missing the odd day until I was eventually fired for perceived laziness.
+If my manager didn’t encourage me to talk about it to him and keep the team posted then I would probably sit in silence, missing the odd day until I was eventually fired for perceived laziness.

-Andrew knows that I can get my work done.
-He’s seen me knock it out of the park time and again even when my mental health is taking a dive, and is understanding of the times that I can’t perform at my best (if at all).
+My team knows that I can get my work done.
+They’ve seen me knock it out of the park time and again even when my mental health is taking a dive, and are understanding of the times that I can’t perform at my best (if at all).

-Every two weeks we have a dedicated meeting to catch up and check on my status.
-If things get bad in the meantime, I know that I can message him, our team lead Adam Henshall, or any number of my teammates for support.
+Every two weeks, we have a dedicated meeting to catch up and check on everyone’s status.
+If things get bad in the meantime, I know that I can message our team lead or any number of my teammates for support.